-Out-of-School Sus pension Checklist -
+Out- of-Sc chool Susp ension Chec klist Out. -01-00 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Ousb CHOIDH NIISI

-ls the offense eligible for Yes No out-of-school suspension?

-Suspension and expulsion are prohibited for:

-- Being late to school/class or being absent, or - Violating school dress code or cell phone policies

-Would the student's continuing presence in school cause a threat to school safety or a disruption to other students' learning \\Yes \\No opportunities
+Is the offense eligible for out-of-school suspension?
+Yes No Suspension and expulsion are pro Being late to school/class Violating school dress cod This behavior can be handled thr or being absent, or e or cell phone polic Would the student's continuing other students' learning opportunities presence in schoo Yes ol cause a threat to school safety or a disruption to No